gabriel-laet/api-docs/src/docs/corp-overview/generate-a-quote/index.md

 ## Estimating price for a ride

-Calculate price for an order to a specific city, transport type and points.
+Calculate the price for an order of a specific city, transport type and points.

 Example: